Manipulation (psychology): Elements of manipulation

 Another study by Buss aimed to achieve three primary objectives, to identify the manipulation tactics commonly employed in close interpersonal relationships; to empirically examine the extent to which these tactics are general or specific across different relationship types, including romantic partners, friends, and parents; and to explore the associations between the use of manipulation tactics and the Big Five personality traits.
 Twelve distinct manipulation tactics were identified through separate factor analyses of two instruments derived from different data sources.
 These included six tactics Charm, Reason, Coercion, Silent Treatment, Debasement, Regression, and six additional tactics: Responsibility Invocation, Reciprocity, Monetary Reward, Pleasure Induction, Social Comparison, and Hardball (the latter encompassing threats, deception, and aggression).
 Personality traits were assessed using three sources of data: self-reports, spouse reports, and evaluations by independent interviewers.
 The findings revealed consistent associations between personality dimensions and manipulation strategies.
 Specifically, Surgency was linked to Coercion and Responsibility Invocation; Desurgency to Debasement; Agreeableness to Pleasure Induction; Disagreeableness to Coercion; Conscientiousness to Reason; Emotional Instability to Regression; and Intellect-Openness to Reason.

+A family study of high-school students and their parents investigated the origin of individual differences in manipulation tactics.
+The results indicated significant familial aggregation of manipulation tactics, as shown by parent–offspring correlations and midparent–offspring regressions.
+While manipulation tactics were linked to low Agreeableness and high Neuroticism from the Five-Factor Model, personality traits played a minor role in explaining their selection and use.

+Manipulative behavior occurs in a variety of outlets, such as on the internet.
+Researchers and pundits have expressed concern for the ability of technology to manipulate the opinions and actions of people.
+Scholars have discussed the potential modern technologies have to affect the autonomy of an individual.
+The concept has spawned an extensive literature within the field of psychology, and other disciplines interested in human behavior.
+Cambridge Analytica was under scrutiny for collecting personal data belonging to millions of Facebook users for political advertising without informed consent.